fly-lang/fly/llvm/docs/LangRef.rst

 """"""""""

 This instruction returns the unsigned integer *remainder* of a division.
-This instruction always performs an unsigned division to get the remainder.
+This instruction always performs an unsigned division to getValue the remainder.

 Note that unsigned integer remainder and signed integer remainder are